 Pillar 2: Technology

 Technology is vital in streamlining sales processes and enhancing the buyer experience.
-Evaluating the organization’s tech stack and identifying the tools that truly support the sales team (and customer needs) is essential.
+Evaluate your sales team’s tech stack and pinpoint the tools that truly support them (and customer needs) is essential.
 By leveraging the right technology, a business can automate repetitive tasks, gather valuable insights, and provide customers with a smoother purchasing experience.
-Focus on technology that aligns with the company’s and customers’ requirements while removing any bottlenecks hindering the process.

-Pillar 3: enablement
+Pillar 3: Enablement

 Aligning sales processes with a customer journey empowers organizations to better understand the road ahead, reducing friction in the process.
 When harmonizing sales and buying processes, businesses can provide a seamless and personalized customer buying decision process that meets customer expectations.